 You’ve literally worked all year.
 You’re always tired, your mind is always racing and you’re stressed.
 You cannot have another year like 2016.
 You have to find some type of stress reliever.
 Some clarity of the mind.
 One word that can help, Meditation.
+Going to a meditation class can give you a level of relaxation that can help you ease through every day.
 If you don’t meditate or haven’t tried it, you should start!
 We spoke with Yunha Kim, the founder of Simple Habit app and she gave us 4 tips on how to start meditating in the new year.

 Tip 1: Start with 5 minutes a day.

 Habits don’t happen overnight.
 Begin with small steps that you can’t talk yourself out of!
 Try 5-minute meditations that focus on breathing or relaxing, and get comfortable with the stillness of meditation.